m2ux/pc-cardano-node/README.md

-# Partner Chains: Cardano Node & Adjacent Components
+# Partner Chains Stack: Cardano Node

 ## Purpose

-The purpose of this repo is to provide a unified Docker image to run the following components:
+The purpose of this repo is to provide a unified Docker image to run all dependencies of the Partner Chains stack which are co-located with the Cardano node:

 * `cardano-node`
 * `cardano-db-sync`
 * `ogmios`
 * `postgres`

+Once up and running, the Ogmios dashboard is available at: **localhost:1337** and the PostgreSQL server at **localhost:5432**.

 ### Usage